In this tutorial you will:

 Find hello-cloud in the Resource Files app

-hello-cloud light module is present with all of its resources.
+hello-cloud light module with all of its resources.
 The filesystem icon ( ) in the Origin column will indicate that all of the resources in the module are stored on your local filesystem.

 3. Send the code to the cloud-based Magnolia repository